TySP-Dev/PacCrypt-Webapp/README.md

 > User discretion is advised.

 **PacCrypt** is used for text encoding and decoding (using a basic Cypher), text and file encrypting and decrypting (using AES-GCM more algorithms coming) — built with Flask, JavaScript, and AES-GCM encryption.
-Built in admin control panel, GitHub updater, and a Pac-Man __like__ game! 🕹️
+Built in admin control panel, GitHub updater, and a Pac-Man <ins>like</ins> game! 🕹️

 ---